jonwho/dotfiles/README.md

 `ag` have post-install steps that need to be ran to build YCM and install required binaries; refer to respective repos for more.

-This repo's vimrc will be without plugins to keep vim as vanilla as possible.
-Plugins are available in init.vim for nvim but there are quite a few so if working in large unirepo you will notice a significant slowdown.
+This repo's vimrc uses fewer plugins than nvim's init.vim to keep vim as vanilla as possible.
+Plugins are available in init.vim for nvim but there are quite a few so if working in large unirepo you might notice a significant slowdown.

-To fix movement between vim panes on nvim when using <C-h> and iterm terminal you might need to change the keybind with the following:
+To fix movement between vim panes on nvim when using <C-h> and iterm2 terminal you might need to change the keybind with the following:
 ```shell
 infocmp $TERM | sed 's/kbs=^[hH]/kbs=\\177/' > $TERM.ti